Certain natural substances have antibacterial properties, but which are safe to use, and when should a person use them?

 Certain products should be avoided, including colloidal silver.
 This substance consists of microscopic pieces of silver suspended in water.

 Colloidal silver has been recommended as a treatment for a variety of diseases, including the bubonic plague and HIV.
-However, according to the National Center for Complementary and Integrative Health, it can be dangerous, and no credible studies back up these uses.
+However, according to the National Center for Complementary and Integrative Health, it can be dangerous, and

 Taking colloidal silver supplements may interfere with the effectiveness of antibiotics and medication used to treat an underactive thyroid gland.